qmk/qmk_firmware/docs/feature_encoders.md

 ## Hardware

-The A an B lines of the encoders should be wired directly to the MCU, and the C/common lines should be wired to ground.
+The A and B lines of the encoders should be wired directly to the MCU, and the C/common lines should be wired to ground.